 - The present Decision will no longer apply on 31 May 2019 if the United Kingdom has not held European Parliament elections in accordance with the applicable EU law, and has not ratified the Withdrawal Agreement by 22 May 2019 at the latest.

 On the date the UK's exit will finally take effect, it will become a "third country."
 The Withdrawal Agreement envisages a transition period which will last until 31 December 2020.
 During this time, EU legislation will apply in the United Kingdom in terms of the internal market, customs union, and EU policies.

-Nevertheless, if this agreement is not in force upon the withdrawal date, the United Kingdom will be considered a 'third country', without any specific preference.This situation could have a significant effect on the organisation and/or the logistic flows of economic operators, and therefore it is essential to evaluate this impact and, insofar as it is possible, bring forward the implementation of procedures required.
+However if no deal is agreed on the exit date, the United Kingdom would move straight to the status of third country, without any special privileges.This situation could have a significant effect on the organisation and/or the logistic flows of economic operators, and therefore it is essential to evaluate this impact and, insofar as it is possible, bring forward the implementation of procedures required.